marykeil/github.io/anime/midnight-s-death-in-my-hero-academia-explained/index.md

-What&#39;s even more disappointing is that she was hardly offered the opportunity to become an important character, either, despite her strong fan support and interesting journey.
-Because of this mishandled approach,Midnight&#39;s death in My Hero Academia will always feel unsatisfying.
+What&#39;s even more disappointing is that Midnight was hardly offered the opportunity to become an important character, either, despite her strong fan support and interesting journey.
+Because of this mishandled approach, Midnight&#39;s death in My Hero Academia will always feel unsatisfying.

+Watch on Crunchyroll

+              My Hero Academia  ActionSuperheroAnimation In My Hero Academia, some humans have superpowers called quirks.
+Izuku Midoriya, nicknamed Deku, is not one of them.
+Deku has always idolized heroes like the number one hero, All Might, and since he was a child, he has always wanted to be a hero.
+However, his lack of a quirk has always held him back, but a chance encounter with All Might after discovering a classmate in danger sets Deku on the path to becoming a true hero.
+My Hero Academia centers around Deku and a class of heroes-in-training at UA.
+This school shapes young quirk users into future heroes through fake rescue missions, combat training, and other hero-tempering tasks.
+With young Deku inheriting the &#34;One-For-All&#34; quirk, he will learn what it means to be a true hero while facing off with dastardly supervillains.
+Release Date    April 3, 2016     Cast    Aoi Yuki , Ayane Sakura , Christopher R. Sabat , Yûki Kaji , Nobuhiko Okamoto , Luci Christian , David Matranga , Justin Briner , Kenta Miyake , Clifford Chapin , Daiki Yamashita     Seasons    5     Website    https://www.funimation.com/shows/my-hero-academia/     Franchise    My Hero Academia     Characters By    Kohei Horikoshi     Distributor    FUNimation Entertainment     Main Characters    Tsuyu Asui, Katsuki Bakugo, Ochaco Uraraka, Izuku Midoriya, Shoto Todoroki, All Might     Production Company    Bones     Story By    Kōhei Horikoshi, Yōsuke Kuroda     Number of Episodes    113

 ---